dermotte/liresolr/README.md

 Use of the request handler is detailed above.

-You'll also need the respective fields in the `schema.xml` (in the base configuration also called `managed-schema`) file:
+You'll also need the respective fields in the `schema.xml` (in the base configuration in Solr 6.3.0 it is called `managed-schema`) file:

     <!-- file path for ID -->
     <field name="id" type="string" indexed="true" stored="true" required="true" multiValued="false" />